 My Yamaha V-Star 1300 had just over 30k miles on it when I traded it in for the Harley and I never had even one breakdown or mechanical issue with it.
 I would have kept it except for a few things that just bothered me about that bike.
-The reach was just too far forward and I would have a horrible pain in my shoulder area everyday from riding slouched forward.
-That could have been solved with longer handlebars but there were other things I didnt like.
-The transmission on the V-Stars are known to be noisy.
+The reach was just too far forward and I would have a horrible pain in my shoulder area every day from riding slouched forward.
+That could have been solved with longer handlebars but there were other things I didn't like.
+The transmission on the V-Stars is known to be noisy.
 It had a rattle when in first gear going slow that would sound like it was going to drop out under the bike at any minute.
 It is a known issue, nothing is wrong with it, but it's just annoying.

 The last issue I had with it was a continual surge at low speed.
 This is also a known issue with no resolution.
 When moving while holding at a steady speed at any point under 20mph the bike would surge forward and then back off.
 This would be continual until you rolled on the throttle and put the bike into an accelerated state.
 It had something to do with the factory computer.
 Everyone that was able to fix the issue had to install a power commander.
-I dont believe you should have to buy and install 3rd party componants to make the bike run properly, unless you are performing mods.
+I don't believe you should have to buy and install 3rd party components to make the bike run properly unless you are performing mods.
 It should come off the showroom floor and run correctly in a stock state.
-My Harley ran just as it should from the day I bought it, no complaints.
+My Harley ran just as it should from the day I bought it, with no complaints.

 Adding A Battery Tender